What is International Relations?: Course Fees 2025, Subjects, Top Colleges, Admissions

 Popular International Relations Entrance Exams 2025-26

 Admission to International Relations courses is usually based on merit, but there are a few colleges that conduct entrance exams as well.
-Students need to shortlist the colleges in which they want to seek admission and then check their admission formalities on the college websites.
-They also need to check whether admissions in that particular college are provided on the basis of merit or entrance tests.
-Accordingly, they can prepare for the other formalities and exams.
+You need to shortlist the colleges in which they want to seek admission and then check their admission formalities on the college websites.
+You also need to check whether admissions in that particular college are provided based on merit or entrance tests.

-Given below is the list of Top Entrance Exams for International Relations Courses:
+Given below is the list of the Top Humanities Entrance Exams for International Relations Courses.

 Jun '26 | CPGET 2026 Notification TENTATIVE |